 Correct comma usage is imperative.
 Commas can change the flow and style of your writing.
 If you are not using commas correctly, they can even create run-on sentences in your writing.
 My best tip for comma usage is to use a grammar checker like Grammarly and to read your paper aloud.

 By reading your paper aloud, you can see where pauses in the paragraphs would naturally go which will help you place commas better.
-Of course, you also want to use checkers like Grammarly because reading your paper aloud does not always help you place commas properly.
+Of course, you also want to use checkers like Grammarly because reading your paper aloud does not always help you place commas correctly.

 7. Correct Usage Of Jargon

 While you are not an expert, you should be writing as an expert in many ways.
 One way to write as an expert is to use the jargon of your discipline.
-For example, if you are a sociologist you may use phrases like “the sociological imagination,” “anomie,” or “capitalism” to name a few.
+For example, if you are a sociologist, you may use phrases like “the sociological imagination,” “anomie,” or “capitalism” to name a few.
 Being able to use these terms in your writing is crucial.

 You are writing for an academic.
 Chances are your professor has a Ph.D. in their field, and they have ample knowledge of the field’s jargon.
 You do not need to hold back on them or write for a sixth grader.

 On the other hand, if you are going to be using the jargon of your discipline, you need to use it correctly.
 Since your professors know most (if not all) the jargon of their discipline/specialization, they will know when you do not truly understand the words yourself.
-Do not throw in jargon-y words just to impress your professor if you are not sure you are using them correctly.
+Do not throw in jargon to impress your professor if you are not sure you are using them correctly.
 If you have any doubt about a word you are using in your writing, look it up.

 8. Massive Blocks Of Quotes

-Earlier in the part about spacing issues I talked about copy/pasting information into your document.
+Earlier in the part about spacing issues, I talked about copy/pasting information into your document.
 I am going to talk about that again now.
 YOU SHOULD NOT USE QUOTES UNLESS YOU DO NOT THINK YOUR PAPER CAN LIVE WITHOUT THE QUOTE.
 I recently turned in a thesis over the summer, and my thesis was over 30 pages long once I formatted everything and added my chapters in.

 Can you guess how many blocks of quotes I had?
 I had three.
 Now, I did not lack in citations; I had three and a half single-spaced pages of citations for my thesis.
 So how did I write a thesis with that many citations and only three big quote blocks?
 I paraphrased my sources in my own words.